-As at August 13th, 2013, the Company has approximately \$1,850,000 in cash.
+As at October 28th, 2013, the Company has approximately \$1,350,000 in cash.

 In July 2013, drilling recommenced on the Dolphin area.
 This program is aimed both at resource expansion and well as upgrading the category of resources currently hosted on the Golden Summit project.
 A total of 3 holes for a total of 5.458.5 feet (1,666.8 metres) have been drilled since drilling resumed in mid July.
-Assay results from the drilling will be reported as they are received.
+Results from the 2013 summer program have continued to demonstrate the potential for expansion in the Dolphin Area.
+Higher grade intervals were encountered in drill holes to the north of the known deposit.
+Additional drilling will be necessary to expand upon these higher grade intercepts.

-The Dolphin/Cleary Hill deposit remains open to the west, east and to depth and covers an area of 300 metres by 1.5 km; however, the entire Golden Summit project area covers an 11,400 acre area and hosts numerous other significant exploration targets also with the potential for additional bulk tonnage mineralization.
-The program for 2013 is expected to include additional diamond core drilling, metallurgical testing and the initiation of a Preliminary Economic Assessment
+The Dolphin/Cleary Hill deposit remains open to the west, east and to depth and covers an area of 300 metres by 1.5 km; however, the entire Golden Summit project area covers approximately a 13,000 acre area and hosts numerous other significant exploration targets also with the potential for additional bulk tonnage mineralization.
+The program for 2013 included additional diamond core drilling and metallurgical testing.
+A Preliminary Economic Assessment (PEA) is anticipated to be completed in 2014.